 “For God of War, the project started a little later.
 So we’ve made the decision to push that game out to next year, to ensure that Santa Monica Studio can deliver the amazing God of War game that we all want to play.”

-Grace Orlady, the senior manager of Santa Monica Studio, provided some key details about what we can expect from the game when it launches in a PlayStation Blog post.
+Grace Orlady, the senior manager of Santa Monica Studio, has already teased some key details about what we can expect from the game when it launches in a PlayStation Blog post.

 “As you can see in the trailer, we’re picking up a few years after the events of God of War (2018).
 The freezing winds of Fimbulwinter have come to Midgard, making survival for Kratos, Atreus, and Mimir in the Norse wilds even more challenging than before.”